galatea-associates/fuse-starter-java/README.md

 ### Maven
 - For help installing Apache Maven visit: https://maven.apache.org/
 - Download Maven. https://maven.apache.org/download.cgi
 - Unzip the archive.
-We recomment putting it in C:\Program Files\Maven.
+We recommend putting it in C:\Program Files\Maven.
 It should create a folder called "apache-maven-3.8.1" (Or whichever version you downloaded)
 - Add a system or user variable for Maven
   - Navigate to Control Panel -> System -> Edit environment variables for your account
   - Under User Variables, click New.
 For variable name, type MAVEN_HOME.
 Click Browse Directory and add the path for the apache-maven-3.8.1 folder